More U.S. banks, credit unions given remittance fee exemptions

 The Washington-based National Association of Federally-Insured Credit Unions (NAFCU) said that while "a step in the right direction," the new remittance rule fell short of its recommendations for an even higher threshold increase.
 "A number of credit unions have effectively been prevented from offering remittance transfer services because of the high compliance costs and associated burdens," said Ann Kossachev, the director of regulatory affairs at NAFCU.

-Kossachev said she will continue to push for credit unions to be exempted from disclosing estimates of fees all together.
+Kossachev said she will continue to push for credit unions to be exempted from compliance with the remittance rule all together.

 - READ MORE ON: